How to fax with a Windows 7 PC

-An online fax service would allow you to have a dedicated fax line that is hosted by the service provider.
+An online fax service is a dedicated fax number that is hosted by a service provider.

 For full details on online fax services compatible with Windows 7 and other operating systems, see our page on Online Faxing.

-To send (or receive) a fax from a Windows 7 Computer you’ll need the following:
+To send an receive a fax from a Windows 7 computer through a connected fax or printer with fax, you’ll need the following: